DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 * LS2 beatmap file.
 This is new Live Simulator: 2 binary beatmap file format which allows single LS2 file to contain storyboard, custom unit data, and such.
 Currently there's no encoder, but the file format structure is available.

-* Raw SIF beatmap, with or without score information.
-This is beatmap format internally used by Live Simulator: 2, without any modification.
-The extension is `.json`.
+* Raw SIF beatmap, with (captured version) or without score information (raw version).

 * SIFs, yuyu live simulator beatmap, the one with `.txt` extension (not `.ssp` one). **TODO: support for the new beatmap format**

 * Custom Beatmap Festival project folder.
 Can be in ZIP. **Project data must be in root and not in a directory**

 * Specialized MIDI file.
-The extension is `.mid`

 * LLPractice beatmap.
-The extension is `.llp`. **Make sure to rename the extension to prevent confusion**

 * SIFTrain beatmap.
-The extension is `.rs`.
 SIFTrain **Extended** beatmap by [MilesElectric168](https://www.reddit.com/r/SchoolIdolFestival/comments/6gqnxk/reintroducting_my_llsif_live_simulator_depls_live/ditlqdg/) is also supported.

+As of Live Simulator: 2 v2.0, file extension no longer matters.
+Live Simulator: 2 will try to scan the file contents instead of checking the file extension.

 Live Simulator: 2 supports these audio formats